đ Table of contents

 Exercise 5

 Create an issue for each user story.
 Add the âuser storyâ label for each issue.
-Set the milestone as âSprint 2â.
-Add the issues to the Backlog project and move them to the âSprint Backlogâ column.
+Set the Sprint milestone and add the issues to the backlog.

 Exercise 6